meyskens/repo-create/README.md

 It is meant to be used in education to let students work under a specific GitHub org with some files, labels and settings pre-setup.

 ## Usage
-This is a CLI tool built in Go.
-Currently there are no binaries available due to time shortage.
-PRs to add Go Releaser very welcome!
+This is a CLI tool, you can find binaries for all major operating systems under [releases](https://github.com/meyskens/repo-create/releases/tag/v0.1.0).

 ## Auth
 This tool uses a GitHub personal token, set in env vars (or `--auth-token` flag).